ucsc-chpl/gpuharbor-artifact/README.md

 * `--webgpu-kmeans`: Table 4
 * `--bug-corr`: Section 5.1 correlation analysis

 Figures are stored as pdfs in the `figures` directory.
-To view them, first copy them out of the container by running this command outside the container:
+To view them, first copy them out of the container.
+For example (make sure to run this _outside_ the container):

 ```
 docker cp gpuharbor:/home/analysis/figures/webgpu-rates.pdf .